bacalhau-project/bacalhau/docs/examples/model-inference/stable-diffusion-gpu/index.md

 ```

 ### Testing the Code
 Quite often libraries aren't pinned, or code gets updated and breaks the docs, and even the simplest examples don't work.
-To derisk this, first I will try the code in the README to double check that the code is working as the author expected.
+To derisk this, first we will try the code in this [README](https://github.com/fchollet/stable-diffusion-tensorflow) to double check that the code is working as the author expected.

 ```python